 We surveyed our Summer School attendees, and here's what they had to say:

-Following the success of last year's Summer School we will now be running an Education & Teaching Summer School, comprising a number of topic sessions, two generic university sessions and five different extra-curricular activities.
-There are 36 spaces available.
+The 2022 Summer School will focus on Education & Teaching, comprising a number of topic sessions, university information sessions and different extra-curricular activities.

 We also captured some quotes from previous attendees, and here’s what they had to say:

 “I’d already thought about university but Summer School has narrowed down what I want to do as well as widening up what I could do in the future.
 Summer School has confirmed for me the fact I want to come to university, I can see university sessions are so much different to college work.
 It’s more in depth, you get taught how to learn, rather than just being spoken at.
 I felt like I’ve really bonded with everyone over the week.”